wavefrontHQ/docs/pages/doc/wavefront_api.md

 #### Generate an API Token for a Service Account

-You generate API tokens for [service accounts](service-accounts.html) upon creation.
+As a Wavefront administrator you generate API tokens for [service accounts](service-accounts.html) upon creation.
 You can also generate an API token at a later stage.
 To generate an API token for an existing **service account**:

 1. In the Wavefront UI, click the gear icon <i class="fa fa-cog"/>  at the top right of the taskbar and select **Account Management**.
 2. On the **Service Accounts** tab, click the ellipsis icon next to the service account for which you want to generate an API token, and select **Edit**.